The 2016 Regional Competition has concluded

 Christine Jones - Alvarado Pacific Insurance

-The students who participated, their coaches, their teachers and their parents thank all of the above for encouraging them to experience science and engineering outside of their classrooms.
+The students who participate, their coaches, their teachers and their parents thank all of the above for encouraging them to experience science and engineering outside of their classrooms.

 Again, we are an entirely volunteer, 501(C)(3) non-profit organization.
 Contact Liz to offer your help.
 THANK YOU!